Steps to Avoid Dog Attacks

 - Always allow any dog you approach to sniff your hand before you attempt to pet it.

 Dog bites are a terrible misfortune, especially when it could have been prevented.
-Joe understands.
-Call now.
+Call our experts today.